An outdoor grill has the power to transform any party, providing delicious food for the entire family and giving the men something to bond over.

 You won’t have to worry about cold spots or hot zones with cast iron cooking grates - the entire cooking surface will distribute heat evenly, making it great for indirect cooking.

 The great thing about porcelain enameled cast iron is that it is super quick to warm up.

 Thanks to the porcelain, the primary cooking area doesn’t require seasoning beforehand, and it results in a swift and easy cleanup.

-The cast iron grate and stainless steel build add an extra layer of protection to your gas grill, keeping your grates going for longer.
+The cast iron grate and steel build add an extra layer of protection to your gas grill, keeping your grates going for longer.

 As I mentioned before, stainless steel burners and cast iron grates make for wonderful heat distribution.